DCC-UAB/deep-learning-project-2024-ai_nndl_group_14/README.md

 ## 4 - Test of the models

 In this part, we have applied the models implemented on the test dataset.
+We obtain acceptable results since the Letter Accuracy is around 80%, and the Word Accuracy, around 60%.

-In that part, we did some particular tests, such as ploting at some predictions with its image, looking at mispredicted images, to indentify any recurrent aspect of those images.
+In that part, we also did some particular tests, such as ploting at some predictions with its image, looking at mispredicted images, to indentify any recurrent aspect of those images.
-We also looking at the top-3 most mispredicted letters, and their top mispredicted letters.
-In this part, we can observe that ...
+We also looked at the top-3 most mispredicted letters, and their top mispredicted letters.
+In this part, we observe that with LSTM neurons, 'L' is often predicted as 'E' or 'I', and the same goes with 'N' ann 'E'.
+For the model with GRU neurons, we find again the 'L' often predicted as 'E', 'N' as 'E', and 'E' as 'R'.
+What we can see here is that, in most of the cases, the model mispredict a letter for a letter having some shape similarities.

 At the end, we also applied the models on own written images.
 To do so, we have written our names on a paper, and applied the model on them.
-As we can see...
+As we can see

 ## Code structure
-You must create as many folders as you consider.
-You can use the proposed structure or replace it by the one in the base code that you use as starting point.
-Do not forget to add Markdown files as needed to explain well the code and how to use it.
+The code is composed by different .py files :
+- Data_Preprocessing.py : containing all the preprocessing functions
+- models.py : containing the definition of the models
+- train.py : containing training/validation and some ploting functions
+- test.py : containing test and ploting functions
+- main.py : managing all the previous files

+To run the code, first, we have to run the Data_Preprocessing.py file.
+This will extract the .zip files if it's not already done.
+If it's done, it will not do anything else.
+The only thing that has to be changed is the paths "path_zip" and "destination", which correspond, respectively, to the location of the .zip files and the place where to put the extracted folder.

+Then, simply running the main.py file will carry out the pre-processing operations, create the models, train and test them.
+This run will print some information in the terminal, such as the number of parameters of each model, the results of the training/test; as well as some plots (that will be stored in a folder "Plots").
+At the end, we also print a comparative table of both models.
+Again, some paths may need changes : "path_csv", which has to be the location of the 3 .csv files / "path_images", which has to be the location of the extracted folders (="destination") / and "save_plots", which corresponds to the place where we will save the plots during the training.

 ## Example Code
 The given code is a simple CNN example training on the MNIST dataset.
 It shows how to set up the [Weights & Biases](https://wandb.ai/site)  package to monitor how your network is learning, or not.